Msamson09/Pokemon-Memory/README.md

 Growing up I enjoyed playing pokemon so building this game was a way to play on that nastalgia.
 I'm not sure how much relatable this is to the Gen Z's but I'm sure Millenials will enjoy.

 ### Instructions:
-Click on the cards to match each of the 10 Pokemon.
-If the two cards do not match, they will flip back over.
-If the two cards do match, the cards will stay showing the Pokemon.
-Once all of the cards have been matched, the game has been won.
+- Click on the cards to match each of the 10 Pokemon
+- If the two cards do not match, they will flip back over
+- If the two cards do match, the cards will stay showing the Pokemon
+- Once all of the cards have been matched, the game has been won

 ## Screenshots: